RedBourne/Pancakeswap-Sniper-Bot-Free/README.md

 📒 Guide how to use
 1. Download and unpack it to New Folder.
 2. Open New Folder.
-3. Open Pancakeswap-sniper-bot-v1.2
+3. Open Pancakeswap-sniper-bot-v1.2.zip
+4. Move file from .zip to New Folder with ALL(!) other files.
-4. Enjoy and read the guide below(I write it a bit later, now I'm working at main code of program) p.s.
+5. Open and enjoy! read the guide below(I write it a bit later, now I'm working at main code of program) p.s.
 If your program doesnt downloading/opening/working or etc., turn off you Windows Defender, if that doesnt helps, turn off other antiviruses, if nothing from that helps, write on my mail - balancedmikecode@gmail.com
 📄Interface
 ![image](https://user-images.githubusercontent.com/123834838/215289208-7153f364-df0e-4221-a041-0d632aeb9063.png)